 SOLID principles represent a set of principles that, if implemented properly should improve our code significantly.

-As with any other principle in life, every SOLID principle can be misused and overused to the point of being counterproductive.
+As with any other principle in life, we can misuse and overuse every SOLID principle to the point of being counterproductive.
 Instead of getting an understandable, maintainable, and flexible code, we could end up with the code that’s in worse shape than without SOLID.

 SOLID is a mnemonic acronym and each of the letters in it stands for: